To install the MySQL Enterprise Monitor Agent on Mac OS X, decompress the

-First, select the language for the MySQL Enterprise Agent installation.
-Click OK to continue installation.
+First, select the language for the MySQL Enterprise Monitor Agent installation.
+Clickto continue installation.

-Select the installation directory, or type the new directory
+/Applications/mysql/enterprise/agent.
+Select the installation directory, or type the new directory location.Note

 Also select the method that the agent uses to communicate with the MySQL server, either a TCP/IP (network) connection, or a Socket (local) connection.
-Choose the connection method, and click Next.
+Choose the connection method, and click.Note

 The monitor agent always associates “localhost” with the TCP/IP address 127.0.0.1, not the MySQL socket.
 This is in contrast to the MySQL Command Line Tool, which connects via the MySQL socket by default on Unix, if the hostname “localhost” is specified.